sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 * **ATI7** - Displays the current channel number.
 For example: "29".

-* **ATI8** - Displays the unique 32 character, 16 byte, 128-bit value marked into the SAMD21 microcontroller.
-Used during Virtual Circuit mode to assigned destination IDs.
+* **ATI8** - Displays the unique 32-character, 16-byte, 128-bit value marked into the SAMD21 microcontroller.
+Used during Virtual Circuit mode to assign destination IDs.
 For example: "5BCEDAE13630595020312E32102317FF".

 * **ATI9** - Displays the maximum number of bytes that can be transmitted.
-Different radio settings will use fewer or a greater number bytes for overhead.
+Different radio settings will use fewer or a greater number of bytes for overhead.
 For example: "249".

 * **ATI10** - Displays a large number of metrics related to the radio link including datagrams sent, link uptime, ACK counts, buffer states, etc.